Saburian Air Force Base, Africa

 They wrapped themselves up into each other, intimate in some room he only recognized in the dream’s moment, asking her to marry him.

-George was legally and morally theirs, appearing often in his dreams, toddling by his side in a store or in the car with him and Pia as they drove on vacation to somewhere in Europe.
+George was legally and morally theirs, appearing often in his dreams, toddling by his side in a store or in the car with him and Pia as they drove on vacation to somewhere in Argentina.

 Until he saw George again at the intersection of a future time and space in this world’s matrix, he dared not yet believe that the kidnappers would return his son.